$89.99 $109.00 Buy It Now

 Another important factor that affects the quality of the image is the sensor size.
 A larger sensor size generally results in better image quality, especially in low-light conditions.
 Cameras with larger sensors can capture more light, producing sharper and more vibrant images.

-See also Best hybrid digital instant camera
+See also Best digital camera for dark environment

 Image Compression